RDAResearchDataRepositoryInteropWG/icat-bagit-tool/README.rst

 + For the time being, only the export part is implemented.
 The tool does not support the import of BagIt packages into ICAT.

-+ The export script only supports exporting one single investigation as a whole.
++ The data in the ICAT is arranged in terms of investigations, datasets, and datafiles.
+The investigation is a central entity in the ICAT schema.
+An investigation may be composed of any number of datasets, which in turn may contain any number of datafiles.
+The export script only supports exporting one single investigation as a whole.
 It is assumed that the investigation is unambiguously determind by name and visitId and furthermore that these attributes do not contain a colon.
 These are mostly a limitations of the command line interface of the script and can easily be changed at the expense of rendering this interface somewhat more complicated.

++ The export script puts a zip file per dataset in the payload directory of the package.
+It probably should rather create subdirectories per dataset with the corresponding datafiles instead.
+  Even better, it should have a command line switch to control this behavior.

 + The package is exported as one single dataset, even though the investigation may comprise many datasets in the ICAT schema.
 Export